WCRSyyc/diy-blinky-bot/BatBadge.md

 ![paper clip switch](pictures/level1-switch-assembly.png "Switch: Top and Bottom")

-* Find two black wires.
-Holding the two wires parallel with the stripped ends together, twist the stripped ends (the silver parts) together.
+* Locate two black wires.
+Holding the two wires parallel, with the ends lined up, twist the stripped ends (the silver parts) together.
+One end of the wires only.

 ![joined black wires](pictures/level1-twisted-wires.png "Joined Wires")

-* Bend a loop in the twisted part of the wire. (**Hint:** Wrapping the wire around the tube of the wire-wrapping tool is a convenient way to form the loop.)
+* Bend a loop in the twisted part of the pair of wires. (**Hint:** Wrapping the wire around the tube of the wire-wrapping tool is a convenient way to form the loop.)

 ![creating loop](pictures/level1-twisted-loop.png "Joined Wires with loop")